Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 Note that the syntax `(A .
 B)` represents a cons-pair with two values, `A` and `B`.
 This is how non-atomic values are structured in CLVM.

-### List
+### Proper List

-This represents values in a nil terminated series of nested cons-pairs, also known as a proper list.
+This represents values in a nil terminated series of nested cons-pairs.

 Note that if you mark the last field to [consume the rest of the list](#consume-the-rest), there is no nil terminator.